filipe-2/native-sass/README.md

 yarn add native-sass
 ```

+NativeSass works with both the React Native CLI and Expo CLI, and the installation steps are the same.

 ## Features

 This section covers features included in this library, together with code snippets to exemplify.
 A separate documentation website will be available in the future.